yundai09/TMA-QDA-workshop/modules/qda/_posts/2000-01-01-grounded-theory-approach.md

 First, think about if a theory or an approach is suited to study the research problem.

-In our case, we take the grounded theory approach to study vaccination expectations of our sample of universities, which have all participated in a process in response to emergent situations in the COVID-19 pandemic and updated policies.
-The goal is to form an explanation of the causes and consequences of those various vaccination expectations.
+In our case, we take the grounded theory approach to study vaccination expectations of our sampled universities in response to emergent situations in the COVID-19 pandemic.
+The goal is to form an explanation of the causes and consequences of various vaccination expectations.

 Following Creswell (2007, p.
 64-67), the procedures for conducting grounded theory research is illustrated below.